FIN4545 Alternative Investments

 The Program Director and Executives in Residence are committed to helping this pursuit as much as possible.
 The course also requires that students refine their networking skills and develop a proficiency in the analytical tools available through the Cutler Center to maximize their employment prospects.

-Prerequisites: Program Director (Patrick Gregory) Permission
+Prerequisites: FIN 3520 and Program Director (Patrick Gregory) Permission

 • Program: Undergraduate